By Ashrafuddin Pirzada

 The South Waziristan tribal district stood second with 25 terrorist incidents which resulted in 44 casualties where 17 persons were killed and 26 Injured.

-Bajaur and Khyber tribal districts were reported 15 and 12 terrorist incidents respectively.
-Six terrorism-related incidents were reported from Mohmand district while only one such incident took place in the Orakzai district last year.
+Bajaur and Khyber tribal districts reported 15 and 12 terrorist incidents respectively.
+Six terrorism-related incidents were reported in the Momand district while only one such incident took place in the Orakzai district last year.

 According to the report, Tehreek-e-Taliban (TTP) factions of Hakeemullah and Mufti Noor Wali remained the major actors of instability in the KP and in tribal districts during the year 2019.